 \subsection{The time evolution operator}

-Since the external and internal Hamiltonians in (\ref{eq:HextHint}) commute, we can obtain the time-evolution operator for the total Hamiltonian by composing $U_{ext}$ and $U_{int}$, given in (\ref{eq:Uext}) and (\ref{eq:Uint}), respectively.
+Since the external and internal Hamiltonians commute, we can obtain the time evolution operator for the total Hamiltonian by composing $U_{ext}$ and $U_{int}$, given in Eqs. (\ref{eq:Uext}) and (\ref{eq:Uint}), respectively.
 The resulting TEO is

-Moreover, it is possible to factorize each step of the evolution described in Eq. \eqref{eq:compoU}, and isolate the interaction contribution to the total evolution, leaving the algebraic methods described in Sec. \ref{sec:algebra} for the calculation of $U_{ext}\,$.
+Moreover, it is possible to factorize each step of the evolution described in Eq. \eqref{eq:compoU}, and isolate the interaction contribution to the total evolution, allowing us to use the algebraic methods described in Sec. \ref{sec:algebra} for the calculation of $U_{ext}\,$.
 In mathematical terms, we can write

 We can benefit from algebraic properties of the generators $\{T_{\pm},T_c\}$ to obtain the matrix representation of the TEO in the singlet-triplet basis.
 First, note that $T_{\pm}$ are proportional to the ladder operators $\Sigma_{\pm}\,$, which satisfy $\left(\Sigma_{\pm}\right)^{\,n} = 0$ for $n\geq 3\,$.
 This means that the exponential terms involving $T_{\pm}$ are limited to the first three terms in their Taylor series.
 Moreover, $T_c$ is proportional to $\Sigma_z\,$, which is diagonal, so its exponential can be trivially determined.
-By combining these properties, we arrive at a rather simple matrix form for the total evolution operator
+By combining these properties, we arrive at a rather simple matrix form for the total time evolution operator

 Note that the TEO is block diagonal in the global basis, which means that the singlet state is stationary.
 Therefore transitions between the singlet and the other states will not occur in this model.
-The coefficients $(\alpha,\beta,\gamma)$ can be calculated numerically by the methods presented in Sec. \ref{sec:algebra} for a given protocol of the magnetic field.
+The coefficients $(\alpha,\beta,\gamma)$ can be calculated numerically by the methods presented in Sec. \ref{sec:algebra} for an arbitrary protocol of the magnetic field.